 The face is one of the most important parts of the body in every respect.
 In addition to its basic aesthetic appearance, it is the region where many vital functions such as eating, breathing, speaking, mimicry, taste, feeling, etc. are made.
-Anatomically; we see that the upper and lower jaws cover two thirds of the face when we distinguish between upper (forehead), middle (upper jaw-cheeks) and lower face (lower jaw).
-Jaw bones; unlike other bones, they have teeth on them and are in close co-operation with them.
-Corrective jaw surgery is the department of surgery that covers all diseases such as congenital-developmental diseases and trauma-tumors of this region.
+Anatomically; we see that the upper and lower jaws cover two thirds of the face when we distinguish between the upper (forehead), middle (upper jaw-cheeks) and lower face (lower jaw).
+Jaw bones, unlike other bones, have teeth on them and are in close co-operation with one another.
+Corrective jaw surgery is the department of surgery that covers all diseases such as congenital-developmental diseases and trauma as well as tumors of this region.

 Structural and Functional Properties of Jaw Bones

-It is the basic compact (hard) bone part of the upper and lower jaw.
-It carries the alveolar bone on top.
-It provides the sense that the alveolar bone and teeth are nourished by the veins and the nerves it contains.
-It is a hard and durable bone, but the alveolar gets weaker and starts to dissolve in parallel to the bone being pulled.
-The risk of fracture in this area increases.
 The upper jaw (maxilla) and the lower jaw (mandibular) bones provide support to soft tissues on a large scale, just like in other parts of the body, and allow them to function properly.
 Between themselves they form a biting plan through the jaw joint (temporo-mandibular joint).
 Normally, the upper jaw’s teeth overlap the lower jaw’s teeth and should be slightly forward.
 It ensures that all the teeth of the upper and lower jaws are in harmony with each other and that they are in contact with each other at the same time.
 Otherwise, even one tooth which is not in position can disrupt the whole bite plan between the two jaws.
 Biting disorders in the jaw can occur for various reasons.
-It is a frequent cause of developmental disorders, traumas, genetic or racial traits, inadequate habits (finger sucking, prolonged bottle use, etc.), premature tooth extraction, delayed treatment of unequal teeth, and an extra large tongue.
-Some bone diseases, benign tumors, vascular diseases (hemangiomas) are less common causes.
+It is a frequent result of developmental disorders, traumas, genetic or racial traits, inadequate habits (finger sucking, prolonged bottle use, etc.), premature tooth extraction, delayed treatment of unequal teeth, and an extra large tongue.
+Less common causes are certain bone diseases, benign tumors, and vascular diseases (hemangiomas).

-After the number of teeth, their individual positions, cavities, past treatments, dimensions of the tounge and volume are assessed, the dental relationship-biting (occlusion) of the lower and upper jaws is evaluated.
+After the number of teeth, their individual positions, cavities, past treatments, dimensions of the tongue and volume are assessed, the dental relationship-biting (occlusion) of the lower and upper jaws is evaluated.
 In corrective jaw surgery, the upper anterior teeth (located at about 110 degrees to the upper jawbone) are in front of the lower anterior teeth (located at about 90 degrees on the lower jawbone) and overlap it slightly.
 This is how a natural bite is.
 This bite is medically called class I (class I) bite.
 Sometimes we can evaluate this bite according to canine (dog) teeth.
-If the upper teeth are in front of the lower teeth when the bite is examined, this bite is classified as class II (malocclusion) and if the lower teeth are higher than the upper teeth, it is called class III (class III) malocclusion (malocclusion).
+If the upper teeth are in front of the lower teeth when the bite is examined, this bite is classified as class II (malocclusion); and if the lower teeth are further forward in comparison to the upper teeth, it is called class III malocclusion.
 Apart from this, the teeth have the same bite connections on the sides.
-The narrowness of a jaw can create the same problem by disrupting its relationship with the other.
+The narrowness of a jaw can create the same problem by disrupting its relationship with the other jaw.
 While minimal biting and tooth alignment problems can be solved only orthodontically, biting disorders related to upper and lower jaw skeletons (facial bone), facial and jaw asymmetries should be corrected with corrective jaw surgery.

 Special x-rays (cephalometry graphs) are taken so that a more detailed examination can be done in patients who may need corrective jaw surgery.
 All skeletal structure of the head and face and positions of the teeth are evaluated with these graphs and it is investigated whether the problem is with the skeletal structure (ie ossicular bone) or with the dental structucture (dental-alveolar) complex.
 In patients with biting disorders, the problem is both skeletal and dental.
 Cephalometric measurements are made by taking into consideration the ratio of the sizes of the upper, middle and lower face to the base of the head and the soft tissue (especially the cheeks and lips).

-After radiology, dental plaster molds of upper and lower jaws are taken as preparation for jaw surgeon and pre-treatment situations of dental relations are determined.
+After radiology, dental plaster molds of upper and lower jaws are taken and pre-treatment situations of dental relations are determined.
 According to skeletal and dental problems, orthodontic treatment is started after a suitable surgical foresight.

 Orthodontic treatment takes between 6 months and 24 months.
 Orthodontics should start after the age of 12 years old in the last permanent teeth.
 Ideal timing can be done from 12 to 18 years of age until the age of jaw surgery.
-Because orthodontic treatment planning is very featured, planning; It is very important that the surgeon knows the preparations and that this is done by the experienced orthodontists and that the treatment is followed with intervals.
-Unplanned planning and poor orthodontic treatment can lead to major problems.
+Because orthodontic treatment planning is very featured, planning, it is very important that the surgeon knows the preparations and that this is done by experienced orthodontists and that the treatment is followed with intervals.
+Unplanned, poorly planned and poor orthodontic treatment can lead to major problems.

-Sometimes patients are not informed adequately, because of the orthodontists who do not have enough surgical experience, the teeth of patients with skeletal insufficiency at the bone level are tried to be corrected only by orthodontic treatment, which causes insufficient and bad results.
-Most of the teeth are turning back to their old positions.
-As tooth roots are excessively challenged, teeth are shaking, gums are pulling, aesthetic result is inadequate and similar problems are experienced.
+Sometimes patients are not informed adequately, and because of some orthodontists who do not have enough surgical experience, the teeth of patients with skeletal insufficiency at the bone level are tried to be corrected only by orthodontic treatment, which causes insufficient and bad results.
+In these cases, most of the teeth are turning back to their old positions.
+As tooth roots are excessively challenged, teeth are shaking, gums are pulling, the aesthetic result is inadequate and similar problems are experienced all over again.
 In order to survive these problems, it is necessary to plan the treatment with an experienced orthodontist and to get advice from an experienced plastic surgeon.
 Orthodontic treatment that has been initiated improperly is often not possible to use as a bases for plastic or reconstructive surgery.

 Corrective Jaw surgery (Orthognathic surgery)